Probabilistic Concurrent Reasoning in Outcome Logic: Independence, Conditioning, and Invariants: Overview: Familiar Reasoning Principles in a New Setting

 In the premise of \ruleref{Split}, $X$ is unbound, and therefore it is implicitly universally quantified.
 So, the rule allows us to partition the sample space according to $d$, reason about the program as if $X$ is a deterministic value, and then once again bind $X$ under an outcome conjunction in the conclusion.

 Returning to Example (\ref{eq:conditioning}), by considering each possible outcome of the sampling operation, we end up in a situation where $z$ is deterministic, and therefore the \hyperlink{rule:par2}{\textsc{Par}} rule can apply.
 Indeed, the \ruleref{Split} rule is the missing piece that we need.
 After executing the sampling operation, we get the assertion $(z \sim \bern{\frac12})\sep\sure{x\mapsto - \sep y\mapsto -}$, which is equivalent to $\bigoplus_{Z\sim\bern{\frac12}} \sure{z \mapsto Z \sep x\mapsto-\sep y\mapsto-}$.
 So, to analyze the parallel composition, all we have to do is apply \ruleref{Split} to make $z$ deterministic, and then allocate the invariant $z \mapsto Z$, stating that $z$ has some fixed---but universally quantified---value.
-The derivation is sketched in \Cref{fig:conditioning-deriv}, and shown fully in \Aref{app:cond-ind}.
+The derivation is sketched below and shown fully in \Aref{app:cond-ind}.

 Ultimately, we conclude that $x$ and $y$ are independent inside the scope of the $\bigoplus_{Z\sim\bern{\frac12}}$---where they are deterministic---while still recording exactly how they are probabilistically correlated.
 This pattern arises frequently, \eg in \Cref{sec:shuffle}, where we prove the correctness of a concurrent shuffling algorithm in \pcol.